 A data controller, under the draft Bill, shall not process personal data unless the data subject has given his or her consent.
-Following are the exceptions to have consent:
+However, consent is not required:

-- for the performance of a contract to which the data subject is a party; - · for taking steps at the request of the data subject to enter into a contract; - for compliance with any legal obligation to which the data controller is the subject, other than an obligation imposed by a contract; - · to protect the vital interests of the data subject; - for the administration of justice pursuant to an order of the court of competent jurisdiction; - · for legitimate interests pursued by the data controller; or - for the exercise of any functions conferred on any person by or under any law.
+- for the performance of a contract to which the data subject is a party; - for taking steps at the request of the data subject to enter into a contract; - for compliance with any legal obligation to which the data controller is the subject, other than an obligation imposed by a contract; - · to protect the vital interests of the data subject; - for the administration of justice pursuant to an order of the court of competent jurisdiction; - · for legitimate interests pursued by the data controller; or - for the exercise of any functions conferred on any person by or under any law.